Our Destinations: Your Inspiration!

 Daily flights operate between Palma and major Spanish cities like Madrid and Valencia.
 These connections are frequent and sometimes surprisingly affordable, with fares occasionally dipping below 25 euros during off-peak seasons.

 From Palma to Dei Majorca, you have several options.
-I strongly recommend renting a car for the approximately 45-minute drive.
+I also strongly recommend renting a car for the approximately 45-minute drive.
 This gives you the freedom to explore at your own pace and discover hidden spots along the coastline.
 As a result, you’ll enjoy a much more authentic experience than relying on tour buses.

 Deia Mallorca, car hire